You’ve probably seen them before. Silverfish are pests you’ll find in many homes and libraries worldwide [1].

 4. Eliminate Food Sources

-If you want to prevent these critters from coming around, one of the best things you can do is starve them.
+If you want to prevent these critters from coming around, one of the best things you can do is to starve them.

-They also like to eat glue, fabrics, pet food, and even wallpaper, so store them away and declutter as much as possible.
+They also like to eat glue, fabrics, pet food, and wallpaper, so store them away and declutter as much as possible.

 5. Eliminate Humidity

-Humidity is the perfect environment for silverfish to thrive and lay their eggs.
+Humidity creates the perfect environment for silverfish to thrive and lay their eggs.
 That’s why controlling moisture and humidity levels in your home should be a priority if you want to get rid of these pests.

 Finally, reduce clutter in your home, as it can often trap moisture, providing a perfect breeding ground for silverfish.